 The hydrography and chlorophyll fluorescence within the upper 100 m were simultaneously sampled over 2 glider missions, one across each bank (Figure 1 and 5).
-Over PB, the thermal stratification sampled across the glider section increases in the upper 100 m of the water column proceeding east from Joides Basin toward the peak of PB (Figure 5, right column).
+Over PB, the thermal stratification sampled across the glider section increases in the upper 100 m of the water column proceeding east from JB toward the peak of PB (Figure 5, right column).
 The transect across MB highlights a region of thermally stratified water over the eastern slope punctuated by a well-mixed water column over the shallows of the bank itself (Figure 5, left column).
-For both banks the highest chlorophyll fluorescence is observed in surface waters above the stronger thermal stratification.
-Over PB this occurs over the center of the bank and, over MB, the stronger stratification and highest fluorescence is seen over the deeper waters of the eastern slope of the bank.
+For both banks the highest chlorophyll fluorescence is observed in higher temperatures of the surface waters, just above the stronger thermal stratification.
+Over PB this occurs over the center of the bank while over MB, the stronger stratification and highest fluorescence is seen over the deeper waters of the eastern slope of the bank.
 This observed pattern is consistent with both the multi-year satellite record and the 2011 MODIS snapshot taken during our survey (Figure 2).